Transit of Venus: 2004 and 2012 transits

 Scientific organisations led by the European Southern Observatory organised a network of amateur astronomers and students to measure Earth's distance from the Sun during the transit of 2004.
 The participants' observations allowed a calculation of the astronomical unit (au) of 149,608,708 ± 11,835 km, which differed from the accepted value by 0.007%.

 During the 2004 transit, scientists attempted to measure the loss of light as Venus blocked out some of the Sun's light, in order to refine techniques for discovering extrasolar planets.

-The 2012 transit of Venus provided scientists with research opportunities as well, in particular in regard to the study of exoplanets.
-The event additionally was the first of its kind to be documented from space, photographed aboard the International Space Station by NASA astronaut Don Pettit.
+The 2012 transit provided scientists with further research opportunities, in particular the study of exoplanets.
+The event was the first of its kind to be documented from space, photographed aboard the International Space Station by NASA astronaut Don Pettit.
 The measurement of the dips in a star's brightness during a transit is one observation that can help astronomers find exoplanets.
 Unlike the 2004 Venus transit, the 2012 transit occurred during an active phase of the 11-year activity cycle of the Sun, and it gave astronomers an opportunity to practise picking up a planet's signal around a "spotty" variable star.
 Measurements made of the apparent diameter of a planet such as Venus during a transit allows scientists to estimate exoplanet sizes.
 Observation made of the atmosphere of Venus from Earth-based telescopes and the Venus Express gave scientists a better opportunity to understand the intermediate level of Venus's atmosphere than was possible from either viewpoint alone, and provided new information about the climate of the planet.
 Spectrographic data of the atmosphere of Venus can be compared to studies of the atmospheres of exoplanets.
 The Hubble Space Telescope used the Moon as a mirror to study light from the atmosphere of Venus, and so determine its composition.